barend-erasmus/k-means-clustering/README.md

 ![](https://github.com/barend-erasmus/k-means-clustering/raw/master/images/chart-annotations.png)

-How can a mathematically determine the boundaries of these three groups?
+How can we mathematically determine the boundaries of these three groups?

 By using k-Means Clustering.